Semiclassical asymptotic expansions for functions of the Bochner-Schr\"odinger operator: Abstract

 \section{Abstract}

 The Bochner-Schr\"odinger operator $H_{p}=\frac 1p\Delta^{L^p\otimes E}+V$ on tensor powers $L^p$ of a Hermitian line bundle $L$ twisted by a Hermitian vector bundle $E$ on a Riemannian manifold of bounded geometry is studied.
 For any function $\varphi\in \mathcal S(\mathbb R)$, we consider the bounded linear operator $\varphi(H_p)$ in $L^2(X,L^p\otimes E)$ defined by the spectral theorem and describe an asymptotic expansion of its smooth Schwartz kernel in a fixed neighborhood of the diagonal in the semiclassical limit $p\to \infty$.
 In particular, we prove that the trace of the operator $\varphi(H_p)$ admits a complete asymptotic expansion in powers of $p^{-1/2}$ as $p\to \infty$.
+We also prove a result on the asymptotic localization of the Schwartz kernel of the spectral projection on the diagonal in the case when the curvature is of full rank.